kok-s0s/how_i_learned_cmake/projects/calculator/README.md

 i use `clang-format` to format these files.

-With `Windows for Linux` --- Ubuntu
+With `Windows Subsystem for Linux` --- Ubuntu

 ```bash
 $ clang-format --version